pen-lang/pen/doc/src/references/language/built-ins.md

 ### `error`

-It is a special record type used for error handling.
+It is a special type used for error handling.
 See also [Error handling](/references/language/syntax.md#error-handling).

 ```pen
 type error {